detekt/detekt/README.md

 See [maven central](https://search.maven.org/artifact/io.gitlab.arturbosch.detekt/detekt-cli) for releases and [sonatype](https://oss.sonatype.org/#view-repositories;snapshots~browsestorage~io/gitlab/arturbosch/detekt) for snapshots.

+If you want to use a SNAPSHOT version, you can find more info on [this documentation page](https://detekt.github.io/detekt/snapshots.html).

 ### Adding more rule sets

 detekt itself provides a wrapper over [ktlint](https://github.com/pinterest/ktlint) as a `formatting` rule set